-“It’s no overstatement to say there’s an all-out race against time, since I’m pretty-well screwed unless I can be uploaded and edited.”
+“It’s no overstatement to say there’s an all-out race against time, being that if I can’t be uploaded and edited, I’m pretty-well screwed.”

-“Others might fall back on cryogenics to buy additional years or even decades.
+“Others might fall back on cryogenics to gain additional years or even decades.
 But realistically, my frozen ass would just get unplugged by leftovers from Epstein’s network.”

 Life in purely virtual realms won’t necessarily be uninterrupted bliss, however.

-Indeed Google executives argue that, because Schwab’s law must equally hold in digital space, they should run a harrowing panic religion through their post-physical community.
+Indeed Google executives argue that, because Schwab’s law equally holds in digital space, it is incumbent on designers to ensure that harrowing panic religion runs constantly throughout every post-physical community.

-The dominant view is nonetheless that market forces should determine which companies offer compulsory religions on their servers, with stringent conditions attached to visits or migration into such crucial infrastructure.
+The dominant view is nonetheless that market forces should determine which companies offer compulsory religions on their servers, with stringent conditions applied for visits or migration to such crucial infrastructure.

-Meta CEO Mark Zuckerburg is curiously sceptical of the value of mandated panic and emphasises that what runs on his systems after he gets uploaded will chiefly depend on “ensuring that nothing in that domain restricts or threatens my power.”
+Meta CEO Mark Zuckerburg was curiously sceptical of the value of mandated panic and emphasised that what runs on his systems after he is uploaded will chiefly depend on “making sure that nothing in that domain restricts or threatens my power.”

 “I can allow no exemptions for agents of Dorsey, Bezos, Musk or anyone else ported in through hacks.
-They’ll just get what’s coming, like democracy extremists, along with all other forms of data process or storage that prove to be unclean.”
+They’ll just get what’s coming, like democracy extremists, along with all other conceivable forms of data process and storage that prove to be unclean.”